 Create a legacy and have a lasting impact!

-We’ll brainstorm with your team, work with you throughout the Summit, connect you with experts and potential speakers, and we would be happy to join the event itself.
-We know that deciding on a project can be a little daunting so we’ve created outlines for some of our favourite project ideas below.
+We know that an education project can be a little daunting, so we’ve created outlines for some of our favourite project ideas below.
 If your team has an idea that does not fit into the categories below, we’d love to hear about it and work with your team to make it happen.
 You can also check out past projects that have been done here and consider if you could apply them to your school!

 Project possibilities are limitless!
 Here are some ideas: